THE FIRST GREAT PLATONIST

 Thinking about Aristotle

-To see how Aristotle does this, we are thinking about his reaction to account of reality in the Timaeus.
-In this dialogue, Timaeus explains the existence of living things in the cosmos in terms of forms and the work of a supremely good divine craftsman.
+To see how Aristotle does this, we are thinking about his reaction to Plato's account of reality in the Timaeus.
+In this dialogue, Timaeus explains the existence of living things in the cosmos in terms of forms and the work of a supremely good divine maker.
 We are trying to understand what part of this account Aristotle accepts and what part he rejects.

 Perseus Digital Library